dspringuel-va/blog-posts/kubernetes/README.md

 Besides the Kubelet, every node also runs the Kubernetes Service Proxy.

 The main responsibility of this component is to handle services correctly, so that clients can connect correctly to the associated pods.
-The kube-proxy acheives that by listening to the Service and Enpoints resources, and updating the node's iptables rules accordingly.
+The kube-proxy achieves that by listening to the Service and Enpoints resources, and updating the node's iptables rules accordingly.

 ## References